Houdini 20.5 Nodes Compositing nodes

 Select shape points

 3. Points are always added to the selection.
-To clear the selection, box pick or Alt + LMB pick empty space.
+To clear the selection, box pick or Alt + pick empty space.

 Insert a point